 The main causes of menopause syndrome are naturally declining reproductive hormones, estrogen and progesterone which are produced in the ovaries.
-The functions of estrogen are to regulate the menstrual cycle, ovulation and as well as to facilitate calcium metabolism, prevent osteoporosis and maintain healthy blood cholesterol levels, hence lowering the risk of heart disease.
-Progesterone plays a role in helping with the implantation of a fertilized egg, maintaining a healthy pregnancy, regulating blood pressure and boosting mood and sleep.
+The functions of estrogen are to regulate the menstrual cycle and ovulation.
+Estrogen also helps facilitate calcium metabolism and maintain healthy blood cholesterol levels, thus preventing osteoporosis and lowering the risk of heart disease, respectively.
+Meanwhile, progesterone plays a role in helping with the implantation of a fertilized egg, maintaining a healthy pregnancy, regulating blood pressure and boosting mood and sleep.

-Hence, with lower levels of these sex hormones, women experience changes in their bodies.
+As a result of these lower levels of sex hormones due to the onset of menopause, women experience changes in their bodies.

 From a TCM point of view, the reason for menopause syndrome is quite similar to the modern medicine theory to a certain extent.
-In one famous ancient Chinese book – Huang Di Nei Jing, it was described clearly that when women reach around 7X7=49 years, 天癸 Tian Gui, the crucial substances to support the reproductive system—referred to as female reproductive hormones, will be exhausted.
+In one famous ancient Chinese book – Huang Di Nei Jing, it was described clearly that when women reach around 7X7=49 years of age, their 天癸 Tian Gui, the crucial substances to support the reproductive system—referred to as female reproductive hormones, will be exhausted.

-The ultimate reason is Kidney deficiency as the Kidney is the most important organ to govern the reproductive system.
-During Menopause, there will be a lack of energy and blood in the Ren and Chong Meridians which provide all the nutrients for reproductive organs.
+The ultimate reason for this is Kidney deficiency as the Kidney is the most important organ that governs the reproductive system.
+During menopause, there will be a lack of energy and blood in the Ren and Chong Meridians, which provide all the nutrients for a woman’s reproductive organs.

-This means that menstruation will stop, women will stop being fertile and aging will be more pronounced and will happen at a faster rate.
-This would result in falling teeth and hair.
-Simply put, Menopause Syndrome is caused by gradual depletion of Kidney-Qi, the emptiness of the Ren and Chong channels, gradual exhaustion of Tian Gui, breakdown of Yin-Yang equilibrium, disorders of Zang-Fu, Qi and blood deficiency.
-Since the Kidney is the principal organ responsible for Menopausal Syndrome, in Traditional Chinese Medicine, Chinese herbs used in the treatment are aimed at enhancing the Kidney function and rebalancing Yin and Yang energy.
+This means that menstruation will stop.
+As a result, women will stop being fertile and ageing will be more pronounced and will happen at a faster rate.
+This also results in other signs of ageing, such as falling teeth and hair.
+Simply put, menopause syndrome is caused by the gradual depletion of Kidney-Qi, the emptiness of the Ren and Chong channels, the gradual exhaustion of Tian Gui, the breakdown of Yin-Yang equilibrium, and disorders of Zang-Fu, Qi and blood deficiency.
+Since the Kidney is the principal organ responsible for menopausal syndrome, in Traditional Chinese Medicine, Chinese herbs used in menopause treatment are aimed at enhancing the Kidney function and rebalancing one’s Yin and Yang energy.

 Treatment of Menopause Syndromein Western Medicine